ltixier2/heliumpercentagetx/README.md

 and if you want to give more HNT to the destination wallet change value : gainsMicha= gains*0.4

-with this version nothing is leaving you must add -- commit at the end like this : fullcommnand= "/mnt/data/helium-wallet-rs/bin/helium-wallet "+commande + ' --commit'
+with this version no money will go to the dest wallet  you must add -- commit at the end like this : fullcommnand= "/mnt/data/helium-wallet-rs/bin/helium-wallet "+commande + ' --commit' to ensure that money is transfered (security reason :p)